 At 31 March 2021, the Council had a balance of short-term debtors of £96.928m.
-A review of significant balances suggested that an impairment of doubtful debts of £47.266m was appropriate.
+A review of significant balances suggested that an expected credit loss of £47.266m was appropriate.
 However, in the current climate it is not certain that such an allowance would be sufficient.
 If collection rates were to deteriorate an increase in the amount of the impairment of the doubtful debts would be required.